Appdynamics/iot-java-sdk/README.md

 * Get [EUM App Key and Collector URL](https://docs.appdynamics.com/display/latest/Set+Up+and+Access+IoT+Monitoring#SetUpandAccessIoTMonitoring-iot-app-key)

-* Add these to your sample app by editing.
+* Add your EUM app key and Collector URL to your sample app by editing:
 `<MY_SOURCE_FOLDER>/iot-java-sdk/sample-apps/src/main/java/com/appdynamics/iotapps/MyIoTSampleApp.java`
 `public static final String APP_KEY = "<YOUR-APP-KEY>";`
 `public static final String COLLECTOR_URL = "<YOUR-COLLECTOR-URL>";`

 * Build the sample-app by running the following commands.
-`cd <MY_SOURCE_FOLDER>/iot-java-sdk `
+(It also builds the SDK) `cd <MY_SOURCE_FOLDER>/iot-java-sdk `
 `./gradlew -p sample-apps clean distTar`

 * Create a new folder from where to run the deployed code.
 `mkdir <MY_DEPLOY_FOLDER>`

-* Copy the distribution tar file which includes the appdynamics iot java sdk to this deployment folder.
+* Copy the distribution tar file which includes the Sample App and the AppDynamics IoT Java SDK to this deployment folder.
 `cp ./sample-apps/build/distributions/appd-iot-sample-app.tar <MY_DEPLOY_FOLDER>`

 * Un-tar and run the application.